Pink Houses: Use in politics

 Mellencamp had intended Pink Houses to be a lesson on race, class and survival in America.
 The repeating line in the chorus of "Ain’t that America" was meant to be sarcastic and cynical.
 Ironically, the song came to be used in political advertisements and campaign rallies, especially by conservatives.

 In 2004, the song was played at events for Senator John Edwards' presidential campaign.
 The song was also used at events for Edwards' 2008 presidential campaign.

 "Pink Houses" along with "Our Country" was played by Senator John McCain at political events for his 2008 presidential campaign.
 Mellencamp contacted the McCain campaign pointing out Mellencamp's support for the progressive wing of the Democratic Party and questioning McCain's use of his music; in response, the McCain campaign ceased using Mellencamp's songs.

 In January 2009, Mellencamp played "Pink Houses" at We Are One: The Obama Inaugural Celebration at the Lincoln Memorial.

 In 2010, "Pink Houses" was used by the National Organization for Marriage (NOM) at events opposing same-sex marriage.
 At Mellencamp's instruction, his publicist sent a cease and desist letter to NOM stating "that Mr. Mellencamp's views on same sex-marriage and equal rights for people of all sexual orientations are at odds with NOM's stated agenda" and requesting that NOM "find music from a source more in harmony with your views than Mr. Mellencamp in the future."

+Legacy

+As of September 29, 2025, there's an effort to restore, "Moody's Grocery" which is featured in the official music video from 1:27 to 2:00.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.